Ernech/rest-server-nodejs-clean-architecture/README.md

-# Node js Rest servier with Typescript, MongoBD, and Clean Architecture
+# Node js Rest servier with Typescript, MongoDB, and Clean Architecture

 ## Dev
 1. Copy the ```.env.example``` and rename it to ```.env```